Vadipatti

-T. Vadipatti is a panchayat town in the Madurai district in the Indian state of Tamil Nadu.and also known as "west gateway of Madurai.
+T. Vadipatti is a special grade panchayat town in the Madurai district in the Indian state of Tamil Nadu.and also known as "west gateway of Madurai.

 Etymology

 The name T. Vadipatti derives from the root vaayil or vaasal, meaning 'the door' or 'entrance'.
 It was one of the historical boundaries and entrance to Madurai and the camping place of Pandyas, which is evident from the Kulasekara Pandian period.

 History

 The town celebrates the festivals Jallikattu, Manju Virattu, and Erudhukattu Vizha.

 Geography

 The bifurcated river of Vaigai (aka Mullai Periyaru Irrigational Channel) runs south of this small township.
 There is a nearby village called Kulasekaran Kottai, where the palace of Kulasekara Pandian of the Pandya Dynasty was located; the Meenakshi temple constructed by him still exists.
 Ponnaiah malai is also located in this town.

 Demographics

 As of the 2001 Indian census, T. Vadipatti had a population of 21,780.
 Males and females each constitute 50% of the population.
 T. Vadipatti has an average literacy rate of 68%, higher than the national average of 59.5%: male literacy is 77%, and female literacy is 61%.
 In T. Vadipatti, 10% of the population is under six years of age.